CoinFabrik/scout-soroban-examples/multisig/README.md

 ## Overview

 This folder contains a Soroban smart contract example for a multisig.
-A multisig is a digital signature scheme that allows multiple individuals or entities to jointly authorize transactions or actions.
+A multisig is a digital signature scheme that allows multiple individuals or entities to jointly authorize transactions.
 It adds an extra layer of security and control to digital assets, such as cryptocurrencies or digital contracts.

 ## Contract Functions